LinneaHarts/ultimate_challenge/README.md

 * I found a daily cycle with peaks at noon and overnight, and valleys in the mornings and afternoons
 * I found that logins rose over the course of a week

-More detail can be found in this notebook: [Part 1: Exploratory Data Analysis on Logins](notebooks/Part%201%20Logins%20EDA.ipynb)
+For the full answer, see this notebook: [Part 1: Exploratory Data Analysis on Logins](notebooks/Part%201%20Logins%20EDA.ipynb)

 -------------